ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 - Percussive Maintenance now passes through proc chain masks instead of using an empty one.
 - Phrasing tweak on Defibrillator description.
 - Fixed Pinball Wizard unintentionally affecting deployables and Rex's Special skill.
 Now has a configurable projectile name blacklist.

-**1.12.1**

-- Balance pass.
-	- Hydroponic Cell now adds base damage instead of direct damage.
-	- Hydroponic Cell now has a minimum hit threshold similar to the elemental bands (defaults to the same amount, 400%).
-	- Unstable Klein Bottle now deals damage (50% by default).
-	- Allowed Pixie Tube to work on some previously-blacklisted skills (MUL-T and Railgunner mode switches) now that an ICD is in place.
-	- Reduced Bulwark Drone shield (100 --> 60) and armor (50 --> 20).
-Testing found it to be both too evasive and too tanky at once.
-- Hydroponic Cell informational buffs are now percentages of max charge (was previously integer times max health / damage stat).
-- Hydroponic Cell is now implemented as a separate instance of damage due to technical limitations on the minimum hit threshold.
-- Improved AI on Item Drone and Equipment Drone.
-Slightly.
-They're still drones.
-- Item Drone and Equipment Drone now use continuous collision detection (much lower chance of flying through walls).